DQNEO/go-build-bash/README.md

 go-build-bash is a bash script that emulates `go build`.

-This purpose of this project is to help go-users learn how `go build` works.
+The purpose of this project is to help go users learn how `go build` works.

 # Usage